 What is social and emotional learning?

-Social and emotional learning is a positive youth development framework that refers to the acquisition of skills needed to recognize and manage emotions, develop care and concern for others, make responsible decisions, establish and maintain positive relationships, and handle interpersonal situations effectively.
+Social and emotional learning (SEL) is a positive youth development framework that refers to the acquisition of skills needed to recognize and manage emotions, develop care and concern for others, make responsible decisions, establish and maintain positive relationships, and handle interpersonal situations effectively.
 These capabilities–along with IQ and academic knowledge–equip a person to succeed in life.